reneaaron/lapp-template/README.md

 ## Features

  - ✅ Lightning Authentication (using LNURL-auth)
- - 🔜 Request payments from users (WebLN + QR-Code)
+ - ✅ Request payments from users (WebLN + QR-Code)
+ - ✅ Invoice APIs (request invoices, check invoice status)

 ## Getting started

 ### Lightning setup

-1. Create a new wallet on LNBits
+1. Create a new wallet on [LNBits](https://legend.lnbits.com) or use your own LNBits server
-1. Enable the extension "LNURLp"
+1. Copy the `Invoice/read key` of your wallet
-1. Create a new pay link, make sure you allow comments

 ### Project setup

 Remix this glitch and set the environment variables by editing the `.env` file:

-- `INVOICE_KEY`: The `Invoice/read key` of your LNBits wallet
+- `LNBITS_INVOICE_KEY`: The `Invoice/read key` of your LNBits wallet
 - `LNBITS_URL`: The URL of your LNBits instance (i.e. `https://legend.lnbits.com` ⚠️ no trailing slash)
-- `LNURL`: The LNURL-pay LNURL to generate invoices (`LNURL...`)

 ## Hosting